 The DJI Phantom brought success

 SZ DJI Technology Co., Ltd., better known under its trade name DJI was founded by Frank Wang (Wāng Tāo) in 2006.
 Wang and Colin Guinn started DJI North America in 2011, but their partnership ended in a dispute that ultimately was settled out of court in 2013.
-In that same year, DJI launched the first Phantom drone, which was a global success.
+In that same year, The company launched the first Phantom drone, which was a global success.
 By 2015, the year that the Phantom 3 was launched, Wang's company became the largest consumer drone company in the world.

 Other DJI products

 The Chinese drone maker also branched out into other products such as the Ronin gimbals, Goggles, Osmo products, Robomaster, and an FPV System.
-Over the last few years, DJI has put significant effort into developing the enterprise drone market.
+Over the last few years, the company has put significant effort into developing the enterprise drone market.
 The company has offered drones such as the Inspire 1 and 2, as well as the Matrice 200/210, and the recently launched Matrice 300 to commercial and enterprise customers.

 Political pressure and data security concerns